 Over 88% of the population in Brazil has received at least one dose of a Covid vaccine as of November 25, 2022.

 Brazil is a bucket list destination – a country that really does have everything.
 Beachside Rio de Janeiro is one of the world’s most beautiful cities, capital Brasilia is a whirl of modernist architecture, and Salvador is the heart of Afro-Brazilian culture.
 There are some of the best beaches on the planet, plus, of course, the main part of the Amazon rainforest – which visitors can help protect, by contributing toward the conservation economy.

 Brazil’s government, infamously relaxed about the pandemic, was initially hesitant to implement pandemic border restrictions.
 However, the country introduced new border measures following the emergence of Omicron.

-Current rules dictate that travelers arriving in Brazil by air for tourist purposes must be fully vaccinated.
-Unvaccinated travelers arriving to Brazil by air can only enter under exempted reasons listed here.
-These exempted unvaccinated travelers must present a negative PCR or antigen test administered a maximum of 24 hours previously.
+Current rules dictate that travelers arriving in Brazil by air for tourist purposes must be fully vaccinated or have proof of a negative PCR or antigen test result, as detailed above.

-Children under 12 can enter Brazil without showing proof of vaccination.
-See more detail on Brazil's Covid entry requirements for children here.
+Children under 12 can enter Brazil without showing proof of vaccination or negative test.

 Our recent coverage